 Best Golf Ball for Low Handicappers

-Although both golf balls are considered to be tour-level balls, the Pro V1/V1x rates higher than the TP5/TP5x.
+Although both the TP5 and TP5x are considered to be tour-level golf balls, the Pro V1 and V1x rates higher.
 The only noticeable difference is the price, because you can expect to spend $10-15 more per dozen for the Titleist model.

 Bridgestone Tour B XS